dwyl/image-classifier/README.md

 ## 🌄 Image Captioning in `Elixir`

-In this section, we'll be start building our application with `Bumblebee` that supports Transformer models.
+In this section, we'll start building our application with `Bumblebee` that supports Transformer models.
 At the end of this section,
 you'll have a fully functional application